NYC Peruvian Restaurants: 7 Must-Try Spots for Food Lovers

 A chef holding a plate of lomo saltado in NYC.

-Here’s all the delicious Peruvian restaurants in NYC you need to try!
+Here are all of the delicious Peruvian restaurants in NYC you need to try!
 Photo credit: Patty Ho

 Surfish Bistro